AlexCue987/konsumers/README.md

 As we have seen, a `DailyWeather` daily aggregate is available as soon as possible: when we know that we have consumed all the data for the day.

 For a complete working example, refer to `examples/basics/HighAndLowTemperature.kt`.

-There are other examples of resetting:
+There are other examples when resetting makes solving complex problems easier:

-`examples/advanced/GroceriesToBags.kt`
+* `examples/advanced/GroceriesToBags.kt`
-`examples/advanced/ValuesToRanges.kt`
+* `examples/advanced/ValuesToRanges.kt`
-`examples/advanced/WarmingCooling.kt`
+* `examples/advanced/WarmingCooling.kt`

 #### Resetting flags: `keepValueThatTriggeredReset` and `repeatLastValueInNewSeries`